Cool the Herd - Barn fans Work

 Birds are less inclined to enter the barn since they can see the slow-moving blades.
 However, birds can continue to roost and nest if perch points are made where the fans are installed.

-Big fan Design Factors
+Big Barn fan Design Factors

 The fan blades should be higher than the sidewall curtain openings in freestall dairy barns.
 The blade may bend under windy circumstances.
 This is why we developed the FanChief to turn off the fans when windy.
 The diameter of HVLS fans normally ranges from 8 feet to 24 feet, with the smaller models proving to be more resilient to wind damage.

-When placing fans within a structure, keep in mind that cows will often concentrate in locations like scraping alleyways where the air is coolest, making it difficult for them to move around and cause obstructions.
+When placing fans within a barn, keep in mind that cows will often concentrate in locations like scraping alleyways where the air is coolest, making it difficult for them to move around and cause obstructions.

 Avoid putting a fan just under a light fixture.
 It can make a strobe light effect.